aws-samples/aws-dbs-refarch-rdbms/README.md

 ## Deployment Architectures

-Because AWS Services are designed to work together, most AWS services are consistent in how they are deployed, and you don't have to make many architectural decisions to get the service online.
+AWS Services are designed to work together, most AWS services are consistent in how they are deployed, and you don't have to make many architectural decisions to get the service online.
 However, you do have to decide how to structure your [Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc) network, and where services reside within it.
 The following architectures provide common patterns for how customers deploy applications and databases using Amazon RDS.
 These architectures range from one database in a single region to scaling out across multiple regions.
 In these examples, an internet accessible application is deployed into a public subnet, and the database(s) supporting the application are hosted in a private subnet that is not accessible to the internet.

 ### [Multi-AZ](src/multi-az)